direnv/direnv.vim/README.md

 The Vimscript syntax seems to limit keys to alphanumeric characters.
 If any environment variable key is something different the plugin might fail.

-Mainline Vim doesn't (yet) have auto command event that is fired on directory change, however in [NeoVim][neovim] there already is one named: `DirChange`.
-Thanks to that Direnv will be fired only on `VimEnter` (as entering Vim isn't directory change) and on `DirChange`.
+The newer Vim builds (>8.0.1459) & [NeoVim][neovim] have auto command event that is fired on directory changes, named: `DirChanged`.
+Thanks to that Direnv will be fired only on `VimEnter` (as entering Vim isn't directory change) and on `DirChanged`.

-For mainline Vim there is fallback that run on each `BufEnter` (not ideal solution, but for now we have no other option).
+For older Vim's there is fallback that run on each `BufEnter` (not ideal solution, but for now we have no other option).

 Due to asynchronous calls to Direnv if you work too fast then it can happen that